yasir2000/openwrt-oldwiki-md/ReplaceJFFS2WithExternalMedia.rst

-'''Note: There is a better method for doing this found at the UsbStorageHowto page.'''
+/!\ '''Note: There is a better method for doing this found at the UsbStorageHowto page.
+Further alternative methods are at OpenWrtDocs/KamikazeConfiguration/PackagesOnExternalMediaHowTo and OpenWrtDocs/KamikazeConfiguration/BootFromExternalMediaHowTo.'''

 [[TableOfContents(3)]]